rpriam/stratifreg-code/README.md

 tools, for code refactoring into classes, docstring writing, code cleaning, debugging.

 ## To de added as soon as possible:
-- smoother multi-points at each joint
+- smoother multi-points at joints
-- optimal computation for the $x_o$
+- optimal computation for $x_o$
 - statistical tests and variance
 - model and variable selection
 - full numpy implementation